 Brechin is a small, but ancient, city on the Eastern side of Scotland.
 For tourists, I suggest they stop and enjoy this ancient city, just off the A90 and contribute to the local economy.
 I have Brechin connections through my STEVEN/STEPHEN/STEPHENSON, ARNOTT/ARNOT/ARNET, NEISH, KINNEAR, FAWNS and SHIRESS ancestral families.

-My ancestor, William STEVEN (with no “s” at the end) came from there in the mid-1800s and went to Brooklyn, New York, USA.
+My ancestor, William STEVEN (with no “s” at the end) came from there in 1864 and went to Brooklyn, New York, USA to work for his uncle, David Shiress ARNOTT.
 His son William Arnott Stevens came to St. Catharines, Ontario, Canada.

 Note that the church is under repair.
 A man is shown working on the section entrance projecting out below the square tower.
 Lumber (?) is leaning against the church in places and at the left are the ruins of the Choir.
 The projecting transceptal chapels were destroyed in 1806 and replaced with vestigal chapels.
 “Published by L. Hooper (?)
 July 18 1790.
 Artist’s name appears to be “J. N. Sulp” – From the Colin MacGregor Stevens’ Collection.
 Purchased in Oct.
 2006.

-PHOTOS TAKEN IN 1912 BY MY GRANDFATHER WILLIAM ARNOTT STEVENS
+PHOTOS TAKEN IN BRECHIN IN 1912 BY MY GRANDFATHER WILLIAM ARNOTT STEVENS